kubedb/docs/docs/guides/etcd/concepts/etcd.md

 - `spec.healthChecker.failureThreshold` specifies the minimum consecutive failures for the healthChecker to be considered failed.
 Defaults to `1`.
 - `spec.healthChecker.disableWriteCheck` specifies whether to disable the write check or not.

 For etcd, the health checker dials the client port of every member and uses etcd's own `Status()` and `MemberList()` RPCs.
-The cluster is considered quorum-healthy while at least `N/2+1` members respond. etcd is a key-value store, not a relational database, so there is no query-language based health probe.
+The cluster is considered quorum-healthy while at least `floor(N/2) + 1` members respond. etcd is a key-value store, not a relational database, so there is no query-language-based health probe.

 Know details about KubeDB health checking from this [blog post](https://appscode.com/blog/post/kubedb-health-checker/).